-Although GPars has been primarily designed for the Groovy programming language, the solid technical foundation plus good performance characteristics make GPars a good Java library as well.
-Since most of GPars is written in Java, there is no extra performance penalty Java applications would pay when using GPars.
+GPars has been designed primarily for use with the Groovy programming language.
+Of course all Java and Groovy programs are just bytecodes running on the JVM, so GPars can be used with Java source.
+Despite being aimed at Groovy code use, the solid technical foundation, plus the good performance characteristics, of GPars make it an excellent library for Java programs.
+In fact most of GPars is written in Java, so there is no performance penalty for Java applications using GPars.